 Notice the Burgundy spots in the front pickup cavity under the black paint.

-Pictured below: Another V that has been sanded down to a Natural finish and then repainted to a dark walnut color.
+Serial Number: 005071.
+Another V that has been sanded down to a Natural finish and then repainted to a dark walnut color.
 As you can see this guitar has been heavily modified.
 It was acquired in the early 70's by the previous owner and was used as his main gigging guitar for over 30 years.
 Prior to that it was a "glitter" guitar with a sparkle finish.
-The original finish was thought to have been sunburst.
+The original finish was thought to have been sunburst, but when the luthier started examining the paint, he found a trace of the original sparkling burgundy finish.
 This is a rather well-known guitar in the Pottstown Pa. area.
-The current owner is having the headstock repaired and the finish restored to Sunburst.
-He recently determined that the serial number has been lost due to the initial headstock repair.
-It has the longer U-shaped neck shelf which dates it as a late Batch #1, Batch #2, or early Batch #3 guitar.
+The current owner had it restored to sparkling burgundy.
+It has the longer U-shaped neck shelf which dates it to Batch #2, or early Batch #3 guitar.
 Thanks for the pix Jake.
+Updates added February.
+2019

 Serial Number: 930056.
 Here is a Sparkling Burgundy Flying V that has been refinished white.
 It also had several other mods inflicted to it over the years, including a broken and repaired headstock.
 The input jack has been routed to exit the body at the bottom wing.
 Also has Grover tuners and a custom made pickguard and truss rod cover.
 Notice the natural finished neck is still original.
 This is one of the trademarks of the Sparkling Burgundy Flying Vs.